 3 days of code, coffee, & GPUs

-On the 9th of September 2018, at Swansea University, the first DiRAC hackathon took place.
-This event gave DiRAC users an opportunity to explore the potential of GPU’s in pushing their science to the next level of parallel computing.
-Several teams of explorers set off on their GPU adventure aided by GPU trainer Wayne Gaudin from PGI Compilers and tools (Dev Tech) sponsored by Nvidia, and supported by Dr Ed Bennett from Swansea University, and Dr Jeffrey Salmond for Cambridge University.
+The first DiRAC hackathon took place on the 9th of September 2018 at Swansea University.
+The event gave DiRAC users an opportunity to explore the potential of GPU’s to push their science to the next level of parallel computing.
+Several teams of explorers set off on their GPU adventure, aided by GPU trainer Wayne Gaudin from PGI Compilers and tools (Dev Tech) sponsored by Nvidia, and supported by Dr Ed Bennett from Swansea University, and Dr Jeffrey Salmond from Cambridge University.

-Hardware was not the only thing offered by DiRAC & Swansea, expertise was also in abundance, in the form of RSEs like Dr Jeffrey Salmond, Dr Mark Dawson, Dr Michele Mesiti, Dr Jarno Rantaharju, and Dr Chennakesava form Swansea, from DiRAC Cambridge Jeffrey Salmond and Matt Archer, and with Matthias Wagner from Nvidia.
+Hardware was not the only thing offered by DiRAC & Swansea, expertise was also in abundance, in the form of RSEs like Dr Mark Dawson, Dr Michele Mesiti, Dr Jarno Rantaharju, and Dr Chennakesava from Swansea, from DiRAC Cambridge Dr Jeffrey Salmond and Matt Archer along with Matthias Wagner from Nvidia.

-Hackathons are a place where ideas mix and in September there was a great mix of AREGPU, CURSE, FARGO, GRID, TROVE, and The Mighty Atom.
-They came together to share ideas, experience, and develop good practice, but most of all to see if GPUs would be a good fit for their research.
-There was teams from all across the UK, these included Swansea University, University of Edinburgh, University of Cambridge and UK Atomic Energy Authority.
+Hackathons are a place where ideas mix and in September there was a great mix with the AREPO, CURSE, FARGO, GRID, TROVE and The Mighty Atom codes to work on.
+The users came together to share ideas, experience, and develop good practice, but most of all to see if GPUs would be a good fit for their research.
+There were teams from all across the UK, including Swansea University, University of Edinburgh, University of Cambridge and the UK Atomic Energy Authority.

 With all these different areas of expertise, the teams came together on a cool morning in September.